ericness/learning_resources/README.md

     ) by Terry Halpin and Tony Morgan.
 This is a large textbook that covers much more about ORM than Terry's introductory book.
 This is the bible of relational data modeling.

+* Data Engineering
+    * :blue_book: [Fundamentals of Data Engineering](https://www.oreilly.com/library/view/fundamentals-of-data/9781098108298/) by Joe Reis and Matt Housley
+    This book walks you through the data engineering lifecycle and show you how to stitch together a variety of cloud technologies to serve the needs of downstream data consumers.
+You'll understand how to apply the concepts of data generation, ingestion, orchestration, transformation, storage, and governance that are critical in any data environment regardless of the underlying technology.

 ## Software Engineering

 * General